ZhenyaKh/coco-beholder/README.md

 Now you can [test](#testing) cdg with CoCo-Beholder as usual by specifying cdg flows in the layout file.

+## Python Support

+CoCo-Beholder is ensured to work with Python 2.7, 3.5, 3.6, and 3.7.
+CoCo-Beholder installation script `install.sh` installs Python 2 library dependencies by default.
+For Python 3, please, comment out the corresponding lines in the installation script.

 ## Third-party libraries